CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 🔑 A **block** is a region of code defined by a set of curly braces in which we write any number of statements.

 As with function scope, **block scope** means that variables declared inside a block are only accessible inside that block.
-This means we can declare a variable with the same name in 2 different blocks and we won't get an `ReferenceError`:
+This means we can declare a variable with the same name in 2 different blocks and we won't get a `ReferenceError`:

 ```js title="problem.js"
 function formatAs12HourClock(time) {